codeandlift706/README-Generator/Develop/README.md

   - [Questions](#Questions)

   ## Description
-  sdf
+  Generate a README file from the command line in the terminal.

   ## Installation
-  sdf
+  VS Code for JavaScript.
+Install Inquirer NPM.

   ## Usage
-  sdf
+  For any repo that needs an accompanying README file.

   ## License
-  Apache License 2.0
+  MIT License

   ## Contribution
-  sdf
+  UCI bootcamp,start code provided.

   ## Tests
-  sdf
+  Clone the contents of this repo.
+Open the terminal and run node index to start the process of generating the README.

   ## Questions
-  The link to my Github Profile here: https://github.com/sdf.
+  The link to my Github Profile here: https://github.com/codeandlift706.
-  For any additional questions, please reach me at: sdf.
+  For any additional questions, please reach me at: channguyen715@gmail.com.